 The Management of Health and Safety at Work Regulations 1999, regulation 7, requires that every employer appoint one or more competent persons to assist them with the implementation and provision of health and safety measures.

-Jeanne Fairbrother Associates has been contracted to ensure that WPAT and each of the Trust schools is provided with the necessary information, advice and assistance to comply with current Health and Safety Legislation.
+Jeanne Fairbrother Associates (as SafeSchool) has been contracted to ensure that WPAT and each of the Trust schools is provided with the necessary information, advice and assistance to comply with current Health and Safety Legislation.

 Annual audits of WPAT schools will be carried out to review each school’s Health and Safety Management System and documentation to measure health and safety performance.